Billy Hamilton (footballer): Management and coaching

 Knee injuries forced Hamilton to end his playing career in February 1992, but he continued to manage Distillery until February 1995.
 He guided the club to the Gold Cup victory in the 1993/94 season.

 Personal life

 Hamilton has the distinction of designing a board game, Billy Hamilton's Football Academy, which was released in 1985.
+He is married to Isabella.